 The Four Main Types Of Benchmarking

 This involves directly comparing one of your processes, products, or services with a competitor’s.
-An example of competitive benchmarking would be to compare the employee benefits provided by one manufacturing company in California and those offered by other firms in this industry.
+An example of competitive benchmarking would be to compare the employee benefits or health plans provided by one manufacturing company in California and those offered by other firms in this industry.
 Gaining this type of insight can be very helpful in implementing strategies designed to attract and retain key employees.

 Other Types Of Benchmarking